dsnoor/Getting-Data-and-Analysis_Project/CookBook.md

     the "Subject" and "Activity" variables.

--   **AvgTidyData** - a data.frame which contains a tidy data set with the average of each variable for each activity and each subject
+-   **AvgTidyData** - a data.frame which contains a tidy data set with the average of each variable for each activity and each subject.